techidaily/site-phone-solutions/source/_posts/complete-guide-for-recovering-call-logs-on-infinix-hot-30-5g-by-fonelab-android-recover-call-logs.md

 <div class="atpl-post-description-part-4">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        As you can see, no matter whether you have made a backup in advance, <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> can help you see deleted calls on Infinix Hot 30 5G, even help you recover them.
+        As you can see, no matter whether you have made a backup in advance, <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> can help you see deleted calls on Infinix Hot 30 5G, even help you recover them.
     </p>
 </div>
 </div>